jamesboblak-school/note-taker/README.md

 ## Installation

+Click [here](https://jamesboblak.github.io/note-taker/) to run the app on Heroku.

+To run the code locally:
+Download the code from my repo [here](https://github.com/jamesboblak/note-taker).
+In Terminal:
+<code>npm install</code>
+then
+<code>node server.js</code>
-First, <code>npm install</code> in your Terminal, then <code>node server.js, and load the console-reported site into any browser.
+This will prepare youoad the console-reported site into any browser.

 ## Usage

-To use this app, click on the Notes button, then add a new Title and Text to your new note, and click the Save diskette icon.
 This is a good place to keep a to-do list that is frequently updated.
+To use this app:
+Click on the Notes button.
+Add a new Title and Text to your new note.Click the Save diskette icon.

 ![Note Taker app demo gif](./public/assets/images/note-taker_demo.gif)